 Tip the mussels into the pan and cover with a lid.
 Leave for 3 or 4 minutes to steam until the mussels have opened.
 Take them off the heat and leave until cool enough to handle.

-Cook the pasta in deep, salted water.
-Remove the mussels from their shells, discard the shells.
+Cook the pasta in unsalted water - the mussel liquor will add plenty of saltiness.
+Remove the mussels from their shells, discard the shells but save a couple for decoration.
 Drain the cooking liquor through a very fine sieve, and reduce it in a saucepan until reduced by two-thirds.

 Chop the parsley and the garlic.

 Pour a little olive oil into a shallow pan.
-Add the chilli, finely chopped, the fennel seed and the garlic, cook briefly then add the parsley, the reserved cooking liquor and the mussels.
+Add the chilli, the fennel seed and the garlic, cook briefly until fragrant then add the reserved cooking liquor and the mussels and warm through.

-Drain the pasta as soon as it is ready, then toss together with the mussels.
-Check the seasoning and serve.
+Drain the pasta as soon as it is ready, then toss together with the mussels along with a little of the cooking liquid.
+Add the parsley, some olive oil, check the seasoning and serve.